hamburml/docker-flow-letsencrypt/README.md

 Important: DOMAIN_COUNT needs to be the number of Domains you want certificates generated.
 The first domain should always be the domain without any subdomains.
 That makes the folder-structure regular.

-We need to obey lets encrypts rate limits! https://letsencrypt.org/docs/rate-limits/
+We need to obey Let’s Encrypt’s rate limits! https://letsencrypt.org/docs/rate-limits/

 ### Docker Logs